 There are no significant limitations on plant operation.
 The CBWTP is equipped with treatment systems designed to handle peak turbidity events on the Truckee River system and is capable of operating at its design rate under drought conditions.

 Raw water to the plant can be delivered via two efficient diversion weirs.
 The first and oldest diversion weir, the Washoe Dam, diverts water into the Washoe Hydro Canal.
 The Highland Canal, with a diversion gate off the Washoe Canal, then transports water via gravity flow to the plant.
 The Highland Canal has existed since the 1880s and has undergone extensive improvements over the last 10-15 years.
 Up until 2010, several constrictions limited the capacity of the canal to about 55 MGD; however, the April 2008 earthquake that damaged a section of wooden flume in the Mogul area raised significant concerns regarding the vulnerability of the plant's water supply.
 As a result, completion of the canal master plan improvements was accelerated and the plant's treatment capacity of 90 MGD can now be supplied 100 percent by gravity flow from the Highland Canal.
 In addition, it is estimated that the cumulative effect of completion of the canal improvements has reduced leakage losses from the canal by several hundred acre feet annually.

 From an operational perspective, canal water is considered "cheap and reliable" water as compared to the pumping required from the Chalk Bluff weir facility which is located on the river, about 1000 feet south of the CBWTP.
-The Orr Ditch Pump Station (ODPS), consisting of nine parallel pumping units (plus one reserve), lifts the raw water diverted from the weir approximately 200 feet in elevation to the plant above the river.
+The Orr Ditch Pump Station (ODPS), lifts the raw water diverted from the weir approximately 200 feet in elevation to the plant above the river.
 Limitations relative to the Chalk Bluff weir include the requirement to pass at least 20 CFS of flow downstream of the weir (only required when actually diverting from the facility), even under low flow conditions where the only water in the river may be releases from TMWA's upstream reservoir storage.
 Other constraints include capacity (approximately 68 MGD vs the 90 MGD plant capacity) and the cost of pumping.
 With the expanded gravity flow capacity of the Highland Canal, the ODPS has been relegated to backup duty yielding estimated electrical cost savings of about \$360,000 per year.
+Modifications of the ODPS are in progress to allow it to operate as a hydroelectric generation facility when excess water is available from the Highland canal.